On this page:

 Grey had a keen interest in the natural sciences and in horticulture, and was an enthusiastic collector of plants and animals from around the world.
 Between 1862 and 1888 he spent a fortune developing Kawau as his island home, planting hundreds of different plant species and introducing many exotic and native animals including wallabies, kookaburras, weka, peacocks, zebras and monkeys.

-Sir George Grey enlarged and remodelled the former residence of the mine superintendent as his Kawau home.
+Sir George Grey enlarged and remodelled the former residence of the mine superintendent, which was built between 1845 and 1847 as his Kawau home.
 Sir Frederick Thatcher (architect, cleric, and Grey’s private secretary) was responsible for the design.
-The original part of the house had been built between 1845 and 1847.

-Known today as Mansion House, it has been in public ownership since 1967 and was extensively restored to its former appearance in 1977–80 after many years of neglect.
+Known today as Mansion House, it has been in public ownership since 1967 and was extensively restored to its former appearance in 1977–80 after many years of varied ownership and neglect.
 Much conservation and restoration work is still being done by DOC.

-Mansion House has been furnished with a valuable collection of antique furnishings largely donated or loaned to the Department, and is open to the public.
+Mansion House has been furnished with a valuable collection of antique furnishings largely donated or loaned to the Department.
+It is primarily presented to the public as the residence of its best known inhabitant, Sir George Grey.
+Mansion House is open to the public.

 Mansion House gardens